General Motors Statistics: General Motors Co. designs, builds, and sells cars, trucks, crossovers, and automobile parts in the US and internationally.

 - The blue in GM’s Logo reveals trustworthiness and excellence, while the white color represents purity, charm, and Integrity.

-- The first hydrogen fuel cell car ever produced – 1966 GM Electrovan.
+- The first hydrogen fuel cell car ever produced – was the 1966 GM Electrovan.

 - The company had two trains – ever made with 10 passenger cars – from 1956 till 1966.